energizee/Slither/README.md

 `pip install -r requirements.txt`

 to install the requirements for the .py to be runnable and to make the .exe file.

+MAC USERS: use this link for making the .exe(.app)